cloudmesh/classes/docs/source/assignments.rst

 are assigned on Monday (22nd of August) and the first homework is due Friday.
 Therefore we have not posted explicit due dates, as they are obvious from the calendar.
 You are welcome to work ahead, but check back in case the homework has been updated.
-Adiitional due dates will be posted however in CANVAS.
+Additional due dates will be posted however in CANVAS.
 Please visit canvas for these due dates.

 As you will be doing some discussions, please PREFACE YOUR POSTS with